akileez/npinit/README.md

                           `git remote add origin https://github.com/username/repo.git`

+                        username and repo will be automactically added.
+Leaving this option off will use `hub` (https://github.com/github/hub)
+                        to createthe remote repository. [default command `hub create`].
-                        You will have to enter your github username and password if you omit the --noPush option in conjunction with addRemote. user and repo names for the above command will be automactically added.
-By default, npinit uses the `hub` command (https://github.com/github/hub) to create a remote repository.
+                        You will have to enter your github username and password if NOT using the --noPush option.
-                        [`hub` is the default command --> `hub create`]

-    -R, --noRemote      do not create a remote repository on github. noRemote assumes noPush and will override addRemote if both are present. it will also override the default remote command `hub create` if addRemote is not used when creating a public module.
+    -R, --noRemote      do not create a remote repository on github. noRemote assumes noPush and will override addRemote if both are present. it will also override the default remote command `hub create` if addRemote is not present when creating a public module with flags -g or --github.

     -P, --noPush        do not push repository to github. use only with flags -g or --github [default is push]